libp2p/docs/content/concepts/hole-punching.md

 ### Types of nodes

-Nodes on a p2p network can be categorized into two groups: public and non-public.
+Nodes on a peer-to-peer network can be categorized into two groups: public and non-public.
 Public nodes are those nodes that have unobstructed access to the internet, whereas non-public nodes are located behind some kind of firewall.
 This applies to most nodes in home and in corporate network, as well as mobile phones.

-To be clear, a non-public node behind a firewall and/or NAT:

-- can dial other public nodes;
-- cannot dial non-public nodes.

-Likewise, a public node on the internet:

-- can dial other public nodes;
-- cannot dial non-public nodes.
+In most configurations, both public and non-public nodes can dial connections to other public nodes.
+However, it's not possible to establish a connection from the public internet to a non-public node.

 ### How can a node become dialable despite being behind a firewall and/or NAT?